wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/01-the-wordpress-org-theme-directory.md

 ## Summary (3:16)

 The WordPress.org theme directory is one of the best places to publsh your theme.
 It gives you access to a large audience of WordPress users, and provides you with useful features to support and improve your theme.

+## YouTube chapters

+0:00 Introduction
+0:25 What is the WordPress.org theme directory?
+0:53 Why publish your theme in the WordPress.org theme directory?
+2:00 How to submit your theme to the WordPress.org theme directory 3:16 Summary